henrik/remit/README.md

 ### Import a production DB into dev

+    # One-time setup
     heroku addons:add pgbackups:auto-month  # Free

+    # Every time you want to import
     rake dev:db

 You may need to exit Rails consoles and servers to avoid an error about DB being in use.